AnD-startup/dev.to/docs/installation/windows.md

 ### Elasticsearch

-DEV requires a version of Elasticsearch between 7.1 and 7.5.
+LetsBuild.gg requires a version of Elasticsearch between 7.1 and 7.5.
 Version 7.6 is not supported.
 We recommend version 7.5.2.

 We recommend following the install guide
 [in Elasticsearch's docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/zip-windows.html)